Leonaydze/De-Mysteriis-Dom-Sathanas/README.md

 De-Mysteriis-Dom-Sathanas - it is our game for project in academy

 This game is made in the style of Blasphemous with black metal theme.

+The game is made by the Filosofem Studio